joost-de-vries/play-angular-typescript.g8/README.md

 **NB**: Make sure you don't have `typescript` installed globally.
 If you do have a global npm installation of `typescript` that version will be picked up.
 And then all bets are off obviously.
 A symptom of having an older global `typescript` installation is that you get a `JsTaskFailure` / `TypeError` that the function `convertCompilerOptionsFromJson` can't be found.
 See [this issue](https://github.com/joost-de-vries/play-angular2-typescript/issues/1)

+If you want to explore the upcoming typescript 2.0 you can find that in branch `ts-20-preview`.
+Specifically the resolution of webjar modules is done by core ts module resolution.
+Which should be more robust.

 ##what to do if